jswetzen/docker-plexconnect/README.md

 # Basic Usage

 Running PlexConnect with PMS on `1.2.3.4` and the Docker host on `192.168.0.2`.
-The PlexConnect git repo will be mounted as a volume at `/opt/plexconnect` on the host machine so that certificates and Plex login details are persistent.
+The PlexConnect configuration will be mounted as a volume so that certificates and Plex login details are persistent.

     docker run -d --name plexconnect \
-      --volume /opt/plexconnect:/opt/plexconnect \
       -p53:53/udp -p80:80 -p443:443 \
       -e PLEXCONNECT_ENABLE_PLEXGDM=False \
       -e PLEXCONNECT_IP_PMS=1.2.3.4 \